During CES 2018, Nvidia announced that its GeForce Now cloud gaming service is now available to PC and Mac users as a public beta for free.

-However, the new GeForce Now will be an alternative offering, just for PC and Mac users.
-And the Shield version will remain too - albeit a little refreshed.
-But as they will both go by the same name, you can be forgiven for being a little confused.
+There's just one thing; Nvidia GeForce Now for PC and Mac is not the same as Nvidia GeForce Now for Shield TV.
+They are both very different services.
+But as they each go by the same name, you can be forgiven for being a little confused.

 So what is GeForce Now and what are the differences between the two versions?